What are Alerts?

 Custom Alerts: Choosing a Time.

 The time you set determines the maximum age of an article that we’ll send you.
-Use a short-time period (e.g., 1hr) if speed is the most important factor to you - e.g. for a Breaking News panel.
+Use a short-time period (e.g., 1hr) if speed is the most important factor to you - e.g. for a Breaking News search.
 Use a long-time period (e.g., 12hrs) if coverage is the most important factor to you.

 With a shorter Time, your alerts will arrive soon after the story begins to trend - but you may miss “slow-burning” stories.
 With a longer Time, your alerts may arrive a little later - but you’ll catch “slow-burning” stories.